How to watch the 2025 NFL season in the UK

 For existing customers without it, you can also add it whenever you’d like on a 31-day rolling contract.

-Here are the full fixtures for the week (shown in BST):
+Here are the full fixtures for the week (shown in BST, written as [team 1] @/at [team 2]):

 Saturday 7th September